 4 La Carboneria, a backstreet flamenco bar

 Flamenco is synonymous with Seville, which means the city is awash with tourist-trap extravaganzas.
 Think: high drama, red polka-dot dresses, bold make-up, and perfectly choreographed routines.
-You want to catch one of those shows in a tiny backstreet venue, where the performers rock up in jeans and start jamming, and you get swept away with the feeling nonetheless.

 Inside the gate, you emerge into a beautiful courtyard garden filled with orange trees and decorated with string lights, perfect for a romantic date night!
 Performances take place around 10.30pm every night inside the bar.

-Side notes: Order an Agua de Seville, a deceptively tame-sounding cocktail, made with cava, whiskey and Cointreau, topped with whipped cream!
+Insider tip: Order an Agua de Seville, a deceptively tame-sounding cocktail, made with cava, whiskey and Cointreau, topped with whipped cream!
 Another option for flamenco we heard about is La Madriguera de Mai, a little tapas bar that hosts flamenco shows every Friday and Saturday night.

 5 Palacio de Las Duenas, where grace kelly came to tea